“Too fair to worship, too divine to love.” HEGEL

 Rithika Merchant, Barry William Hale, Colin Christian, John D. Monteith, David Molesky, Kymia Nawabi, Steven Bradshaw, Rik Garrett, Lizz Lopez, Meesha Goldberg, Lori Field, Steven Baines, Matthew Dutton, Stephanie Lucas, Lu Zhang, Lori Nelson, Rory Coyne, Caitlin McCormack, Samuel D Gliner, Lauren Levato Coyne, Loic Lucas, Jennifer Lin, Michaelanthony Mandrake, Jane Cox, Gemma Gary, Ellen Stagg, Jonathon Rosen, Terry Tapp, Matthew J Levin, Nyahzul Blanco, Michael Noland, Stephen Gibb, Jana Brike, Heiko Muller, Julie Healy, Cendrine Rovini, Jen Jones, William H Mortensen, Alexis Murray, Darcilio Lima, Ray Robinson, Elizabeth Shupe, Matt Nolen, Brittany Markert, Sergio Barrale, Roland Hendrickson, Eric Richardson, Steven Gibb, Limor Gasko, Shonagh Adelman, Hermon Finney, Inge Vandormael, Dolorosa De La Cruz and others, Vernacular and Folk Art, Vintage photography.

 Stephen Romano Gallery’s latest exhibition, “Magica Sexualis“, centres on the 1934 text of the same title.
-Steeped in the Occult, it explores elements of ritual, magic, invocation and manifestation via the act of coitus.
+Steeped in the Occult, it explores elements of ritual, magic, invocation and manifestation via the act of coitus, whether with your partner or with escorts ibiza may be what you are lookin for.
 Far from pleasure driven, it involves “Volts”, “Magic Mirrors” and “Statuettes” and if you’re curious it’s readily available online.
 I got to thinking that perhaps part of our discomfort with sacred sexuality is that sense of authority.
 Whether it’s the presence of the divine, a priest/priestess or even an instruction manual it pushes the boundaries of the body into something unknown.
 We’re somehow comfortable with the bleached out spotlight of sexuality and commerce, yet the candle lit glow of the sacred is a little confronting.

 Magica Sexualis is multifaceted in it’s treatment of this subject.
 While the 1934 text has a masculine perspective, this exhibition includes female artists, giving them back their common ground.
 There’s a complexity here that allows a 360 degree viewpoint on sexual identity and the divine.
 Artists like Cendrine Rovini, Lori Field, Jana Brike and Limor Gasko portray a deeply internalized sense of sexuality.
 Idiosyncratic, intuitive, intimate, raw and vulnerable.
 It’s mystical, feminine and capable of drinking the moon.
 We’re also presented with viewpoints that feel like contemporary paganism.
 Here, the body moves beyond a sexual object at the whim of an external authority, but as a vessel of deep wisdom capable of obliterating any dregs of profanity.
 Rik Garrett, Lauren Levato Coyne, Meesha Goldberg and Rory Coyne articulates this through nature’s wild, while Lu Zhang, Jennifer Lin and Brittany Market examines it through the more psychological lens of identity.
 Co-curator Barry William Hale, gives an almost totemic treatment of sexuality imbued with a symbolism and potency that gives primal back its punch and Eric Richardson balances it all with a cheeky wink at Pop.